frontenddogma/web-development-glossary/manuscript/t.md

 TeX
 : A typesetting system (or formatting system) which was designed and mostly written by Donald Knuth and released in 1978.
 TeX is a popular means of typesetting complex mathematical formulae; it has been noted as one of the most sophisticated digital typographical systems.&nbsp;[†](#w-tex) ℹ︎&nbsp;[tug.org](https://tug.org/)

+Theme
+: A preset package containing graphical appearance details.
+For operating systems, a theme usually comprises a set of shapes and colors for the graphical control elements, the window decoration and the window.
+Themes are used to customize the look and feel of software in general, including for websites and apps.&nbsp;[†](#w-theme)

 Third party
 : @@